Here's how to sail through an interview without the gimmicky, salesy feeling.

 Prepare — then stay present

-In order to handle tough interview questions with grace, most candidates should expect to spend some time in preparation mode.
+In order to handle tough interview questions with grace and confidence, most candidates should expect to spend some time in preparation mode.
 After all, being at a loss when asked about accomplishments can be embarrassing!
 However, at some point, you must trust that you've done enough prep work.
 There is no need to memorize scripts or practice sales pitches.
 In fact, being over-rehearsed can come across as rote or mindless.

 Once in the actual interview, you can have notes available — but they should be questions you wish to ask the hiring manager, not notes on your answers to the questions asked.
 Overall, you should focus your attention on the conversation.
 Listen carefully and don't get distracted by mentally composing a smart response to a question that hasn't been asked yet.
 Mirror and match the interviewer's pace and tone and don't stress about taking a few moments to reflect and gather your thoughts.